Outdoor Adventures, Wine, and History: Biltmore Mancation

 These adventures include: fly fishing, float trips, kayaking, hiking, segway tours, mountain biking, walking, and they even have a sporting clays range on the estate grounds.

 With 8,000 acres to play in, there is something for everyone.
 Plus, there is even more just minutes away in either Asheville or Haywood County, NC, including mining, great driving roads, motorcycle museums, and even more fly fishing!

 Wine Tasting and Dining

 After biking around the estate, you have probably worked up quite an appetite.
 Luckily there are plenty of dining options available at Biltmore and there is even a winery where you can enjoy free tastings before or after dinner.

 Antler Hill Village is the latest addition to the Biltmore dining options.
 It houses a variety of different restaurants from sandwiches to steaks and the new tasting room and gift shop.

 There are also dining options at the Inn on Biltmore Estate and I am told they have a fantastic buffet breakfast there.

 Lodging: Inn on Biltmore Estate, or Private Cottage with Chef

 There are many places to stay when you visit the Biltmore Estate.
-Lots of hotels offer Biltmore Estate packages, but on the estate itself there are two great options.
+Lots of hotels offer Biltmore Estate packages, but on the estate itself, there are two great options.
 The first is the Inn on Biltmore Estate.
 This is pretty much what you would expect - a nice hotel with FANTASTIC staff, a great pool, and great restaurants.
-The rooms are huge and perfect sized for a group of guys.
+The rooms are huge and perfect size for a group of guys.

 If you are looking for something a little more fancy and luxurious ... an option that many rock stars and celebrities have enjoyed when they visit ... you might want to think about reserving the private guest cottage.
 Pricing is about $2,000 per night, or $2,800 per night for the full American plan (includes all meals).